What Is an Independent Medical Examination?

 Types of IMEs and How to Prepare

 Of all the IME types, the neuropsychological exam is the most overused.
-It uses scientific tests to measure the brain functions from simple motor function, problem-solving, and reasoning skills.
+It uses scientific tests to measure brain functions, including simple motor function, problem-solving, and reasoning skills.
 Then, the results are compared to “normal” test results.
-The most important thing to remember is this test measures the brain’s present level of functioning.
+The most important thing to remember is that this test measures the brain’s present level of functioning.

 - Attention and processing speed